libill/kmmApp/README.md

 An app architecture for Kotlin/Native on Android/iOS.
-Use Kotlin Multiplatform Mobile.
+Use Kotlin Multiplatform Mobile.Support multiple modules.

 ![](images/kmm-app-architecture.png)